 Contributions-State statutes establish active member and employer contribution requirements.
 Statute also appropriates \$5 million annually through fiscal year 2043 for the EORP from the State of Arizona to supplement the normal cost plus an amount to amortize the unfunded accrued liability and designates a portion of certain court fees for the EORP.
-For the year ended June 30, 2023, statute required active EORP members to contribute 7 or 13 percent of the members' annual covered payroll and the County to contribute at the actuarially determined rate of 70.42 percent of all active EORP members' annual covered payroll.
-Also, statute required the County to contribute 58.39 percent to EORP of the annual covered payroll of elected officials and judges who were ASRS members and 64.42 percent to EORP of the annual covered payroll of elected officials and judges who were EODCRS members, in addition to the County's required contributions to ASRS and EODCRS for these elected officials and judges.
-If the County also made alternative contributions for retired EORP me sentence: In addition, statute required the County to deretired members who worked for the County in position would typically fill.
-The County's contributions to the performance of the year ended June 30, 2023, were \$ contribute 48.58 p ns that an employ ension and health percent of annual covered payroll of yee who contributes to the EORP in insurance premium benefit plans During fiscal year 2023, the County paid for EORP per General Fund, percent from major funds, and Liability -At June 30, 2023, the County reported a liab pension liability that reflected a reduction for the Count for EORP.
-The amount the County recognized as its prelated State support, and the total portion of the net power as follows: Source: EORP schedule of pension ity's proportionate roportionate shar pension liability th e share of the State's appropriation re of the net pension liability, the nat was associated with the County County's proportionate share of the EORF State's proportionate share of the EORP associated with the County Total \$ The County also reported an asset of \$ for or its proportionat e share of EORP's net OPEB asset.
-The net asset and net liability were measured as of Juthe net asset or net liability was determined by an actuof June 30, 2022, reflect changes of actuarial assumpted return from 7.3 percent to 7.2 percent, decreasing the and increasing the cost-of-living adjustment from 1.75 uarial valuation as tions, including d wage inflation fro s of that date.
-The total liabilities as lecreasing the investment rate of pm 3.75 percent to 3.25 percent, The County's proportion of the net pension liability was the pension plan relative to the total of all participating ended June 30, 2022.
-The County's proportion of the value of benefits relative to the total of all participating ended June 30, 2022.
-The County's proportion measure proportions measured as of June 30, 2021, were: Sou calculation of difference between percentage from current and prior measurement date net OPEB asset versing of the open open of the open of vas based on the County's present ent value of benefits for the year 0, 2022, and the change from its dule of employer allocations and EORP Proportion II June 30, 2022 ncrease (decrease) from June 30, 2021
+For the year ended June 30, 2025, statute required active EORP members to contribute 7 or 13 percent of the members' annual covered payroll and the County to contribute at the actuarially determined rate of 70.44 percent of all active EORP members' annual covered payroll.
+Also, statute required the County to contribute 58.32 percent to EORP of the annual covered payroll of elected officials and judges who were ASRS members and 46.62 percent to EORP of the annual covered payroll of elected officials and judges who were EODCRS members, in addition to the County's required contributions to ASRS and EODCRS for these elected officials and judges.
+If the County also made alternative contributions for retired EORP members who returned to work, add the following sentence: In addition, statute required the County to contribute 52.62 percent of annual covered payroll of retired members who worked for the County in positions that an employee who contributes to the EORP would typically fill.
+The County's contributions to the pension and health insurance premium benefit plans for the year ended June 30, 2025, were \$\\\\\ and \$\\\\, respectively.
+Source: County records During fiscal year 2025, the County paid for EORP pension contributions as follows: percent from the General Fund, \\\ percent from major funds, and \\\ percent from other funds.
+Liability-At June 30, 2025, the County reported a liability for its proportionate share of the EORP's net pension liability that reflected a reduction for the County's proportionate share of the State's appropriation for EORP.
+The amount the County recognized as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the County were as follows: Source: EORP schedule of pension/OPEB amounts by employer County's proportionate share of the EORP net pension liability \$ State's proportionate share of the EORP net pension liability associated with the County Total The County also reported an asset of \$ for its proportionate share of EORP's net OPEB asset.

+The net asset and net liability were measured as of June 30, 2024, and the total liability used to calculate the net asset or net liability was determined by an actuarial valuation as of that date.

+The County's proportion of the net pension liability was based on the County's required contributions to the pension plan relative to the total of all participating employers' required contributions for the year ended June 30, 2024.
+The County's proportion of the net OPEB asset was based on the County's present value of benefits relative to the total of all participating employers' present value of benefits for the year ended June 30, 2024.
+The County's proportion measured as of June 30, 2024, and the change from its proportions measured as of June 30, 2023, were: Source: EORP schedule of employer allocations and calculation of difference between percentage from EORP schedule of employer allocations for current and prior measurement date